mdqst/wallet-ui/docs/key-generation.md

 ## Account recovery

 To ensure the user can still access their account under the above assumptions, a recovery kit is required.
-This kit contains infromation needed to recover the Account Private Key and regain spending access on the account.
+This kit contains information needed to recover the Account Private Key and regain spending access on the account.

 ## Recovering the Spending Private Key